 I wouldn’t be able to call myself a transformational expert if I hadn’t already undertaken a life-changing journey myself.
 It wasn’t intentional but in this case it was a matter of avoiding a slow death in a wheelchair.

 I was born with most of my neck vertebrae fused together.
 As the x-ray shows, my neck is also very short, so it doesn’t bend much.
-In addition, my upper spine and rib cage, as well as shoulder, are distorted, and my right lung can’t fully inflate.
+I also have more fusion in my lower back.
+My upper thoracic spine, rib cage, as well as shoulder, are distorted, and my right lung does not fully inflate.
 By the time I was 10, my parents had taken me to more doctors than I care to remember.
 The specialists all said the same thing: surgery was the only thing that could save me from the wheelchair before I turned 13.
 They wanted to attach a T-brace to my spine, followed by six months of immobility, a procedure with only a 50% success rate and an 80% chance of worse pain.
 My mother said the decision was mine.
 It was an easy one but I still had a frightening problem.

 At the time my family worked a 32-acre grape farm in the middle of nowhere.
 Because I’ve always had trouble sleeping at night, I would go to my favorite clearing in the woods to listen for the voice of the spirit in the sky, just like I’d heard about in church.
 I asked the stars what to do for I didn’t want to be crippled.